-FTP 204 Direction and staging -3 c/h This course aims to train apprentices in essential techniques and skills to direct a theater or film production.
-The planning and execution of the director's artistic vision is addressed, including the choice of locations, lighting design, costume selection, and other aesthetic aspects.
-Additionally, it teaches actor directing, including techniques for guiding and motivating a cast to reach their full potential.
+This course aims to train apprentices in essential techniques and skills for directing television or film productions.
+It covers the planning and execution of the director's artistic vision, including location scouting, lighting design, costume selection, and other aesthetic aspects.
+Additionally, it teaches directing actors, including techniques for guiding and motivating a cast to reach their full potential.
 The course also includes lessons on dramaturgy, narrative structure, and character development.